rapidsai/cibuildwheel-imgs/README.md

 # cibuildwheel-imgs

+> **📣 Deprecation notice 📣**: The images in this repository have been moved to [rapidsai/ci-imgs](https://github.com/rapidsai/ci-imgs) in https://github.com/rapidsai/ci-imgs/pull/65.
+Future changes should be made in that repository.

 This repository contains all images used to build [RAPIDS pip wheel](https://rapids.ai/pip) releases.

 * `citestwheel` images are for running tests